Yes, it’s common to experience contractions before your water breaks; labor often starts with contractions alone.

 Remember these key points:

-• You might feel mild-to-regular tightening long before any fluid leaks out;
+- You might feel mild-to-regular tightening before any fluid leaks out;

-• If membranes don’t break on their own within a safe timeframe during established labor phases, medical assistance may be recommended;
+- If membranes don’t break on their own and labor progress needs support, medical assistance such as amniotomy may be discussed;

-Staying informed about how things unfold physically empowers you through one of life’s most memorable experiences: bringing new life into the world on your own terms—with or without an immediate “water break.”
+Staying informed about how things unfold physically empowers you through one of life’s most memorable experiences: bringing new life into the world with confidence—with or without an immediate “water break.”